 Participants were then required to complete four experimental blocks, lasting roughly twenty minutes, with 120 trials per block, and they completed 160 trials for each reward condition (-10p, 0p, +10p), with 80 Go primed trials and 80 NoGo primed trials.
 Participants were offered a maximum total gain/loss of £16 if they earned the reward or failed to avoid the loss on every trial.
 As the order of trials was pseudo-randomly rearranged at the start of each set of 5 trials, there was an equal number of trials for each condition and participants could not predict the next trial.

-2.4 | Discounting task.
+2.4 | Discounting task

 Once the participants had completed the Go/NoGo task, they engaged in the discounting task (Massar et al., 2016; Westbrook et al., 2013), which was the same task as used previously (Byrne et al., submitted).
 The subjective cost of different levels of cognitive effort in both gain and loss conditions was evaluated by calculating the indifference point, defined as the average of the largest amount for which the participant chose the low-effort option and the smallest amount for which the participant chose the high-effort option.
 The indifference point represented the point that the subject perceived the high- and low-effort options as being subjectively equal, or changed their response from their initial choice.
 The area under the curve (AuC) in the participants SVs across effort levels was computed (Myerson, Green, & Warusawitharana, 2001), a measure which has been found to correlate with need for cognition scores (Westbrook et al., 2013), and has been used to compare effort and delay discounting rates (Massar et al., 2015).